 Mums and dads should start with the most important things first, such as the essential of having a comfortable car seat for kids, especially suited for their age, such as the seat in this Graco 4ever DLX review.
 Not only does it put your mind at rest, having a comfortable and safe seat for your children, but it is also a legal requirement.
 If you’re a mummy planning on going overseas and renting a car, it’s also worth researching the availability and pre-booking car seats for any vehicles you hire.
 A decent car seat organizer should also be considered vital as they are particularly handy if you travel a lot and often.
 They allow your children to store all their stuff in one place and will save you lots of frustrations and pestering on longer journeys.

 - Other Top Priorities That Are Good To Take

 - Ice spray and cold packs

-- Disinfectant which is also antiseptics for wound treatment
+- Disinfectant, which is also antiseptic for wound treatment

 - Painkiller medicine (for kids and adults)

 - Sunscreen lotion depends on skin type, it’s always worth checking ingredients in case of allergies